gatzka/cjet/README.md

 - Optionally run `make test` to execute the unit tests.

 There are some options available to configure cjet at compile time.
-You will find all these options in the file [defaults.cmake](defaults.cmake).
+You will find all these options in the file [cmake/defaults.cmake](defaults.cmake).
 If you want to override these default values, you need to pass these options to cmake, e.g. `cmake -DCONFIG_MAX_WRITE_BUFFER_SIZE=51200 -D...
 <path/to/cjet-sources>`.